veronicasyseo/finalyearproject/README.md

 Six Sigma Green Belt project for X Company

 Extractandmergelines.py pre-processes images, and feeds them to Tesseract.
 The OCR output is interpreted.
 NOTE: in order to use, please create an empty txt file, output.txt in your project folder.
 Also, download ASN Example.csv from Google Drive.
+No longer assumes the solid/assort code is below the item code, can also deal with cases where the codes are on the same line.

 Charextraction.py finds the locations of the hyphens in the Solid code.
 Based on this, each character from the Solid code is extracted, and saved on a 28x28 black background.
 The images can then be fed to tensorflow (or something else) to be read.
 To use, please first run extractandmergelines.py in order to generate the necessary input file.
 Future improvements: separation of touching handwritten characters, limiting the number of characters selected to 8 (ab-cde-fgh).